···

 Vulnerability means surrendering control — and for some, that feels impossible.

-Sometimes the fear of letting someone in is really a fear that they'll leave once they're close enough to hurt you.
-When that deeper worry is present, it can help to look at where the dread of being left comes from.
+When the deeper worry is that they'll leave once they're close enough to hurt you, it can help to look at where the dread of being left comes from.

 When the Fear Is About Losing Them